OePAV Code of Conduct | 2026 Revision

 Article 8: Compensation

-OePAV members must sign written contracts with their clients determining the terms and conditions for their services, including a reasonable payment.
+OePAV members must sign written contracts with their clients determining the terms and conditions for their services, including reasonable payment.
 Commission payments must not be offered nor accepted.

 General terms